 Toyota trims full-year profit forecast as yen overshadows solid first quarter

-TOKYO: Toyota Motor Corp cut its full-year profit forecast on Friday by nearly 6per cent on expectations a stronger yen will weigh on its bottom line, overshadowing its best quarterly performance in nearly four years.
+TOKYO: Toyota Motor Corp cut its full-year profit forecast on Friday (Aug 2) by nearly 6 per cent on expectations a stronger yen will weigh on its bottom line, overshadowing its best quarterly performance in nearly four years.

 But it lowered full-year profit to 2.4 trillion yen from 2.55 trillion yen previously.
 That compared with an average 2.61 trillion yen estimated by analysts.

-Easing demand for cars has dented earnings at many of Toyota's rivals including Nissan Motor Co and Ford Motor Co, leading to announcements of job cuts and plant closures.
+Easing demand for cars has dented earnings at many of Toyota's rivals including Nissan Motor and Ford Motor, leading to announcements of job cuts and plant closures.

 An escalating trade war between China and the United States, the world's top two auto markets, and slowing economic growth have prompted a broad-based sales downturn in the global auto sector.